risc0/risc0/website/api/blockchain-integration/contracts/verifier.md

 :::info
 Contracts are not deployed for unreleased versions.
-You can use the [deployed contracts for a released version][doc-released-contracts].
+You can find the deployed contracts for released versions on our [Deployments page](https://github.com/risc0/risc0-ethereum/blob/main/DEPLOYMENTS.md).
 :::

-{/* TODO: Move this example into risc0-ethereum such that it will be under the same version management */}
+For the latest contract addresses and deployment information, please refer to the [RISC Zero Ethereum repository](https://github.com/risc0/risc0-ethereum).
+The repository contains all the necessary information about deployed verifier contracts across different networks, including mainnet and testnets.

+You can also find examples of how to use these contracts in the [risc0-foundry-template](https://github.com/risc0/risc0-foundry-template) repository.

 [doc-released-contracts]: /api/blockchain-integration/contracts/verifier#contract-addresses
 [EvenNumber.sol]: https://github.com/risc0/risc0-foundry-template/blob/main/contracts/EvenNumber.sol#L46-L52